mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-client-monitor.md

 title: IClientMonitor interface
 ---

-Defines the methods and properties for monitoring a DataGate client.
+Defines the contract for monitoring a client in the ASNA DataGate client.

 **Namespace:** ASNA.DataGate.Client
 **Assembly:** ASNA.QSys.DataGate.Client.dll